rash-sh/rash/rash_book/src/title-page.md

 `rash` solves an optimization problem in the containers ecosystem.

-Nowadays, container *entrypoints* must be written in `bash` or included in the binary (the program itself).
+Nowadays, you generally need to write container *entrypoints* in `bash` or include them in the binary, i.e. the program itself.
 This is a trade-off decision between being fast or being reusable, efficient, flexible...

 Besides, *entrypoints* share use cases between different kinds of applications, e.g.